Stephen Little is Chairman of the Asia Pacific Technology Network (APTN), a company limited by

 Hotelschool, Den Haag.
 Currently he is the external examiner for the MSc in Innovation Management and Entrepreneurship at the Manchester Business School, for undergraduate modules at Manchester Metropolitan Business School.

-He is a member of the CERN-MODE collaboration between European social scientists and the ATLAS experiment and is researching the flows of knowledge and capability between regions in the global economy with colleagues at the Open
+He was a member of the CERN-MODE collaboration between European social scientists and the ATLAS experiment and is researching the flows of knowledge and capability between regions in the global economy with colleagues at the Open